Aamon-Magnusson/AamonDwm/readme.md

 ![Screen shot of menu](dmenuMenu.png)

 The scripts included in the menu will be added to frequently.
+(As I get ideas of what I would like to add)

 ## Installation